One cannot be in Cappadocia and not go for a hike.

 Distance: 3.1 miles (5 kms) over Güllüdere I trail

 Difficulty: moderately strenuous due to the potential tricky trail composition

 Map: Cappedocia Hiking Map (Courtesy of New Goreme Tour)

 Having a guide was great as we had no map of the area.
 As I was writing this blog, and researching for maps to share, it became very clear that there is no real official map available (or that I could find of).
-The Avanos Vadileri (managing the project to develop trekking around thr Avanos Valleys) is definitely working on developing hiking in the region and we did come across nice distance signs while we were hiking, but the website is currently not working.
+The Avanos Vadileri (managing the project to develop trekking around thr Avanos Valleys) is definitely working on developing hiking in the region and we did come across nice distance signs while we were hiking.
 One can only assume that future development will include more comprehensive maps for the independent travelers not relying on guides.